Celebdaq: Top Trader

 For a time the person who made the most profit in percentage terms during the previous 7 days won Celebdaq merchandise.
 The winner has often made 20+ fold increase.
 After 1 August 2007 the "Top Trader" competition was suspended.

 Diary Day

 A list of upcoming celebrity events during the following week was put on the website.
 This was used as a guide to who is likely to get dividends.

 Dividend Friday

 The dividends accumulated during the last 7 days were handed out.
 The dividend received depended on how long the owner had the share.
 Only shares that were owned from Monday till Friday receive the full dividend.

 Kneecapping and Status Symbols

-This happens when someone accumulated over £1 million.
+Kneecapping occurred when someone accumulated over £1 million.
 They had all their money and shares taken off them and given a fresh £10,000.
-This prevented people controlling the market when they acquired large amounts of cash.
+This prevented people from controlling the market when they acquired large amounts of cash.
 To compensate them they were given status symbols to replace the number of millions they had.